agileware/civicrm-end-user-guide/docs/civic-engagement/set-up.md

 ### Participant Info

-This custom field set, which is available when you create a participants for your events, may be used to capture information about participants to your events, such as if they need childcare or rides to and from the event.
-Organisers who contact potential participants multiple times before an event can also capture responses from participants to track over time if they were able to get their constituents to participate and how many contacts it takes to encourage them to come to the event.
+This custom field set, which is available after you add a participant to your event, may be used to capture additional information such as if they need childcare or rides to and from the event.
+Organisers who contact potential participants multiple times before an event can also capture responses to track over time if they were able to get their constituents to participate and how many contacts it took to encourage them to attend.

+Examples of fields that can capture participant info includes:

 -   Childcare Needed
 -   Ride To